MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

  For example: You select a collection for devices that run Windows 7 and is named **Win_7**.
 This collection is limited to a collection that has all your client operating systems and is named **All_Clients**.
 The collection **All_Clients** will be automatically selected for migration.

 ### Collection limiting
- With System Center Configuration Manager, collections are global data and are evaluated at each site in the hierarchy.
+ With Configuration Manager current branch, collections are global data and are evaluated at each site in the hierarchy.
 Therefore, plan how to limit the scope of a collection after it is migrated.
 During migration, you can identify a collection from the destination hierarchy to use to limit the scope of the collection that you are migrating so that the migrated collection does not include unanticipated members.

  For example, in Configuration Manager 2007, collections are evaluated at the site that creates them and at child sites.
 An advertisement might be deployed to only a child site, and this would limit the scope for that advertisement to that child site.
-In comparison, with System Center Configuration Manager, collections are evaluated at each site and associated advertisements are then evaluated for each site.
+In comparison, with Configuration Manager current branch, collections are evaluated at each site and associated advertisements are then evaluated for each site.
 Collection limiting lets you refine the collection members based on another collection to avoid the addition of unexpected collection members.

 ### Site code replacement
  When you migrate a collection that has criteria that identifies a Configuration Manager 2007 site, you must specify a specific site in the destination hierarchy.
 This ensures that the migrated collection remains functional in your destination hierarchy and does not increase in scope.